denvrdata/denvrdemos/yara/README.md

 As previously mentioned, we've already provided our public Denvr docs at `/data/docs` inside the container.
 Before we can have our AI assistant reference these documents, we need to tell Open WebUI to scan these documents and store the embeddings in a vector database.
-Thanksfully, Open WebUI already comes with a default embedding model and a vector database.
+Thankfully, Open WebUI already comes with a default embedding model and a vector database.
 From the *'settings'* tab shown earlier, navigate to the **"Documents"** page.

 ![WebUI Documents](assets/images/webui-documents.png)